RobinGerster/Gesture-Recognition/README.md

 To generate the data for gesture recognition, we follow these steps:

 1. **Extract Frames**: We extract frames from the video files.
-Each frame is resized to 224x244 pixels and converted to a numpy array with RGB color channels.
-We save an array of frames for each video file in the `frame_data` directory.
+Each frame is resized to 224x224 pixels and converted into a PyTorch tensor with RGB color channels.
+The frames are normalized based on the ImageNet mean and standard deviation.
+We save a tensor of frames for each video file in the `frame_data` directory as a `.pt` file.

 2. **Create Embeddings**: We use the `dinov2_vits14` model to create embeddings for the frames.
-Before generating the embeddings, we normalize the color channels.
-For each frame, we generate an embedding of size 384.
-The embeddings are stored as numpy arrays in the `embedding_data` directory, with each frame's embeddings saved in a corresponding `images_embeddings.npz` file.
-For this run the `embeddings.py`.
+The frames are sent to the device (GPU if available, otherwise CPU), and the model generates an embedding of size `384` for each frame.
+The embeddings are stored as PyTorch tensors in the embedding_data directory, with each video's embeddings saved in a corresponding images_embeddings.pt file.
+Each of the files has tensor of shape `(num_frames_in_video, 384)`.

 By following these steps, we prepare the data necessary for gesture recognition.